Docling: IBM Open-Source Document Processing

 Docling operates under the MIT License, granting unrestricted commercial and personal use rights with no copyleft restrictions.
 All repositories under the docling-project GitHub organization maintain MIT licensing, enabling integration into proprietary systems without licensing conflicts.
 The companion Granite-Docling-258M model is separately licensed under Apache 2.0.

-How Docling Processes Documents
+How Docling processes documents

 GPU acceleration via NVIDIA RTX delivers up to 6x speedup over CPU-only PDF processing, with automatic GPU detection once CUDA drivers are installed.
 On Linux, a vLLM server path delivers approximately 4x better VLM performance compared to llama-server on Windows.
 Hardware-tiered batch size recommendations: RTX 5090 (32GB VRAM) at 64-128, RTX 4090 (24GB) at 32-64, RTX 5070 (12GB) at 16-32.
 CUDA 12.8 and 13.0 are both supported; RTX 50-series Blackwell uses CUDA 12.8-specific optimizations.
 Known caveat: table processing batch sizes are fixed at 4 regardless of VRAM tier, and complex documents may require reducing --gpu-memory-utilization from 0.9 to 0.8 to avoid out-of-memory errors.
-See the official RTX getting-started guide.

 Chart extraction is listed as a coming-soon feature in the official documentation, covering bar charts, pie charts, and line plots.
 A community feature request submitted in September 2025 outlines extracting chart metadata and data series in structured JSON.
 The existing beta extraction API supports custom data schemas through Pydantic models, providing the foundation for chart-specific handling.
 For PPTX files, charts contain embedded data series extractable directly; PDF charts rely on VLM visual analysis through Granite-Docling-258M.